JasonXu314/gitaway/README.md

 ## This is

 -   An open-source, free-for-all, data-free adventure coordinator
+    -   Consequently, all it takes is a simple fork to run your own copy of the platform!
 -   The world's first GHaaB app (GitHub as a Backend)
     -   Also, quite possibly the biggest abuse of git/GitHub in existence
 -   A fun experiment to play around with!